vinaya-class/vinaya-class.github.io/src/13-money.md

 beneficiaries.
 The bhikkhu may advise the executor to put the money into a certain Trust.

-A bhikkhu may own property, land, houses, etc. but not the money to manage it.
+A bhikkhu may own property, land (not for agriculture), houses, etc. but not the money to manage it.

-A Trust may be setup to hold only property, but not money.
+In some monasteries two Trusts are setup, where one may only own land and property, and the other may only hold money.

 _Store credit:_ a lay person may leave money at a store, and arrange that they serve a bhikkhu using that credit when he asks (Amazon voucher, restaurant,